1801 Solar Dr. Suite 290 Oxnard, CA 93030

 Treatment for periodontal disease will depend on the progression of the disease.
 Dr. Haddad will conduct a thorough oral health exam to determine your personal oral health needs.
 Our dental care team provides comprehensive treatment plans to help control the spread of gum disease and address any additional oral health concerns.

 • Laser Dentistry: Laser Dentistry is a state-of-the-art dental technique that can remove diseased tissue while stimulating new tissue growth.
-It’s a minimally invasive procedure that offers patients fewer downtimes and bleeding and swelling than traditional gum surgery.
+It’s a minimally invasive procedure that offers patients less downtime, bleeding, and swelling than traditional gum surgery.
 Laser dentistry may also be able to restore the gum line to proper balance if the gums have receded due to gum disease.

 Periodontal Therapy FAQs